-The experience of enjoying the ride in your car is dependent on the quality of the audio system a lot for audiophiles.
+For most audiophiles, enjoying a ride in a car has a lot to do with the quality of the audio system.
 A good stereo system makes your everyday mundane routes bearable and your long holiday drives even more memorable and entertaining.

-When you decide on improving your car entertainment system, you find out that it involves more than simply replacing the existing one with the most expensive audio systems.
+When you decide on improving your car entertainment system, you’ll find out that it involves more than simply replacing the existing one with the most expensive audio systems.

 While researching, hundreds of questions will go through your mind like: Are round speakers better than oval?
 If so, then why?
-Finding out the answers to all of these might seem daunting at first but this guide has been designed specifically to give you all the clarifications you’d need selecting the right speakers for yourself.
+Finding out the answers to all of these might seem daunting at first but this guide has been designed specifically to give you all the answers you’d need selecting the right speakers for you.

 Why are speakers round?

-Round speakers are the ones where all the components of a speaker like the tweeters, bass drivers etc. are available separately.
+Round speakers are the ones where all the components of a speaker like the tweeters, bass, and mid-range are available separately.
 All of these components will have to be connected to each other through crossover devices while installing them in your car.

 Round speakers are designed in that way so that each component gets the exact amount of frequency required to produce the sound they are supposed to.